victoriastuart/CV/README.md

 ### Peer Review, Academic Journals:

-Acta Biochimica et Biophysica Sinica; Archives of Bio- chemistry and Biophysics; Cancer Letters; Environmental and Molecular Mutagenesis; Eu- karyotic Cell; Functional and Integrative Genomics; Genetics; Molecular and Cellular Biol- ogy; Mutagenesis; Mutation Research; NIEHS internal reviews; Proceedings of the National Academy of Sciences of the United States of America
+Acta Biochimica et Biophysica Sinica; Archives of Biochemistry and Biophysics; Cancer Letters; Environmental and Molecular Mutagenesis; Eukaryotic Cell; Functional and Integrative Genomics; Genetics; Molecular and Cellular Biology; Mutagenesis; Mutation Research; NIEHS internal reviews; Proceedings of the National
+Academy of Sciences of the United States of America

 ### Scientific Review: